 I think we are to understand Jesus’ words as reflecting the extreme anguish He feels at that cross—it is so great that He feels as if God has forsaken Him.
 It is deity crying from from the depth of humanity.
 But if He hasn’t really been forsaken does this lessen the meaning of His words or make somehow less real?

 Only if we choose to see them that way.

 The Hebrew writer makes it clear that Jesus is qualified to be our high priest because He was “fully human in every way” (2:17).
 This means He was subject to limitations as we are.
 He knew what it was like to be hungry, thirsty, tired, sick, etc. There were times when His knowledge (like ours) was limited.
 In regard to the destruction of Jerusalem He said that He didn’t know the day or the hour when it would occur (Mark 13:32).
-More to our point, in the garden Jesus prayed that if it was possible, He could be delivered from going to the cross (14:35-36).
+More to our point, in the garden Jesus prayed that if it was possible, “Take this cup from Me (14:35).
 But as subsequent events showed—it wasn’t possible.
 Did Jesus know this?
-If so, then why did He ask to be delivered?
-I think the answer is that He didn’t–He was limited in His knowledge in this regard.
+If so, then why did He ask for it to be taken from Him?
+I think the answer is that He didn’t—He was limited in His knowledge in this regard.
 Does that somehow make His prayer less real?
 Of course not.

 I think His cry at the cross is to be understood in the same manner as His prayer in the garden.
 His suffering is so extreme that He feels that God has abandoned Him.
 That He hasn’t been doesn’t change the reality of what He’s experiencing.